Talend/vault-sidecar-injector/README.md

 #### Pulling the image from Docker Hub

-Official Docker images are published on Docker Hub for each `Vault Sidecar Injector` release:
+Official Docker images are published on [Talend's public Docker Hub](https://hub.docker.com/r/talend/vault-sidecar-injector) repository for each `Vault Sidecar Injector` release.
+Provided Helm chart will pull the image automatically if needed.

+For manual pull of a specific tag:

 ```bash
 $ docker pull talend/vault-sidecar-injector:<tag>